 Growing up my dad would always make a version of the strawberry banana smoothie.

-He would get the biggest scoop of ice cream that he could fit into the blender.
+He would get the most giant scoop of ice cream to fit into the blender.

 Of course, I had to make a healthy strawberry banana smoothie recipe.

 I cannot tell you how many times I have made this strawberry banana protein smoothie recipe.

 What are the benefits of a strawberry banana smoothie?

 A strawberry banana protein smoothie can provide many benefits, including fiber, protein, and antioxidants.
 Fiber can help with weight management and digestion, while protein can help build muscle mass and reduce hunger.
 Antioxidants can help protect the body from damage caused by free radicals.

 All of the nutrition information regarding these ingredients comes from The USDA’s FoodData Central website.

 Benefits of strawberries